MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

 7. Call the **MultiplayerSession.SetSessionChangeSubscription Method** to be shoulder-tapped when the session changes after joining.
 8. Call the **MultiplayerService.WriteSessionByHandleAsync Method**, using the handle acquired as described in step 3.
 Now the user is a member of the session, and can use data in the session to connect to the game.

-## Set the User's Current Activity
+## Set the user's current activity

 The user's current activity is displayed in Xbox dashboard user experiences for the title.
 Activity for a user can be set through a session or through title activation.
 In the latter case, the user enters a session through matchmaking or by starting a game.